-“Our margin is way too low — that’s definitely something we need to work on in 2019.”
+“Our margin is way too low — that’s definitely something we need to work on this year.”

 Just last week, we were speaking with an SaaS client, and this was what they told us.
 Upon asking them what they meant, the client clarified that they wanted to increase their gross margin — but beyond that, they weren’t sure how high their margin should be, or how improving this margin would impact their business.